Learn More

 The 1978 disaster film that brought together Hollywood veterans Rock Hudson and Mia Farrow for a chilling tale of nature's fury is indeed "Avalanche (Review)."
 This movie plunges audiences into the heart of a catastrophic snow slide at a lavish, newly opened ski resort, aptly named the Grand Continental.
 Rock Hudson stars as David Shelby, the resort's ambitious and somewhat arrogant owner, while Mia Farrow plays his estranged wife, Caroline Brace, a magazine reporter invited for the grand opening.
 Their complicated relationship unfolds amidst the escalating danger of an unstable mountain environment, which environmentalists had warned against.

 Produced by the legendary Roger Corman, "Avalanche" aimed to capitalize on the popular disaster film genre of the 1970s.
 Despite featuring well-known stars like Hudson and Farrow, and being one of New World Pictures' more expensive productions, the film was not a major box office success upon its release.
-Filmed on location at the Purgatory Resort near Durango, Colorado, the movie showcases the stunning, yet treacherous, beauty of the Rocky Mountains.
+Filmed on location at the Purgatory Resort (Review) near Durango, Colorado, the movie showcases the stunning, yet treacherous, beauty of the Rocky Mountains.
 The production faced challenges, including budget constraints that reportedly impacted the special effects, though some critics note the practical effects for the avalanche scenes were surprisingly effective.

 The plot centers on the grand opening festivities, including a ski tournament and a figure skating competition, which are dramatically interrupted when a plane crash triggers a massive avalanche.
 The ensuing chaos engulfs the resort, leading to widespread destruction and a desperate struggle for survival among the guests and staff.
 "Avalanche" offers a classic disaster film narrative, complete with a diverse cast of characters, escalating tension, and the inevitable confrontation with an overwhelming natural force.
 While it may not be as critically acclaimed as some of its contemporaries, it remains a notable entry in the disaster film canon, remembered for its star power and its depiction of a terrifying winter catastrophe.